Valve and Game Publishers Face EU Probe For Geo-Blocking; ASUS Faces Probe For Online Price-Fixing

 It will also be interesting to see how the EU feels when their tax revenue dries up because people buy games from outside the EU to avoid the VAT.

-Re:Good though difficult (Score:4, Interesting)
+Re:Good though difficult (Score:5, Interesting)

 Citizens of EU member states still owe use tax when buying services from outside the EU.
 Unfortunately, the EU's page about this [europa.eu] doesn't mention how citizens are supposed to pay VAT for imported services.